A Randomized Method for Simulating Lindblad Equations and Thermal State Preparation: Convergence Analysis for Lindbladian Simulation

+For general Lindblad dynamics, we established a half-order convergence rate {of $\Or(\Lambda \sqrt{T \tau})$ in Theorem \ref{thm-simulation}.
+If we further assume that the dynamics $e^{t \bar{\cL}}$ is primitive and admits a spectral gap (see Theorem \ref{as2} below), the estimate \eqref{eq:error1} can be refined with an improved prefactor for the initial $\chi^2$-divergence $\chi^2(\rho\,,\sigma)$ term:

-The key idea of the proof is to explore the independent structure of the error in each step.
-Notice that at each step, the local truncation error $e^{\tau \bar{\cL}} - e^{\tau {\cL_a}}$ is generally of the order $O(\tau)$.
-The total error behaves as an independent sum of the errors across the $M$ steps, scaling as $O(\sqrt{M}\tau) = O(M^{-1/2})$.
-The proof is deferred to Appendix \ref{proof-thm-simulation}.
+The proofs of Theorem \ref{thm-simulation} and the refined estimate \eqref{improvest} are provided in Appendix~\ref{proof-thm-simulation}.} The key insight of the proof lies in leveraging the independence of random errors across time steps.
+Intuitively, for a single step, the local truncation error $e^{\tau \bar{\cL}} - e^{\tau {\cL_a}}$ is of order $\Or(\tau)$.
+The total error behaves as an independent sum of $\Or(\tau)$ errors over $M$ steps, scaling as $\Or(\sqrt{M}\tau) = \Or(M^{-1/2})$, as suggested by the central limit theorem (see also Remark \ref{rem2}).
+Similarly to Corollary \ref{coroobs}, we can also derive an error bound for observable estimation.